grofers/legend/index.md

 You can then run `helm search repo legend` to see the charts.

-Chart documentation is available in [grafana directory](https://github.com/grofers/legend/blob/main/charts/legend/README.md)
+Chart documentation is available in [legend directory](https://github.com/grofers/legend/blob/main/charts/legend/README.md)

 ## Contributing